belle2/basf2/online_book/prerequisites/git.rst

       git add my_story.txt
       git commit -m "Adding a story"

-Remember that you weren't allowed to push to the master branch in this repository.
-To still get your changes in, you need to first push your new branch to the remote (just like there is a local and a remote ``master`` branch you will then have a local and a remote ``<your new branch>`` branch).
+Remember that you weren't allowed to push to the main branch in this repository.
+To still get your changes in, you need to first push your new branch to the remote (just like there is a local and a remote ``main`` branch you will then have a local and a remote ``<your new branch>`` branch).

 .. code-block:: bash